noakishere/cart263-w-23/Particle_System/README.md

   - Difference between the main particle that (feels) lonely within a noisy system of (different) particles.
 - Use of intensity of sound and visual particle movement.
 - To portray multiple crowds, in order to communicate the theme further, rapidly changing particles that surround the main (lonely) particle.
+  - This is to construct the narrative which also progresses with the help of sound accompanying the piece.
+  - However, sound is one of the main parts of the piece.